Balanta

 - Art Music And Expression

-- Balanta culture is rich in music and dance, with traditional instruments like the balafon and kora playing central roles in cultural expression.
+- Balanta culture is rich in music and dance, with traditional instruments like the 'balafon' and 'kora' playing central roles.
+Art often reflects spiritual and historical themes.

 - Cultural Symbols Motifs